-USA Compression Holdings holds an aggregate of common units and subordinated units.
+After the sale of the common units offered by this prospectus, USA Compression Holdings will hold an aggregate of common units and subordinated units.
 All of the subordinated units will convert into common units at the end of the subordination period and may convert earlier under certain circumstances.
 Additionally, we have agreed to provide USA Compression Holdings with certain registration rights.
 Please read "The Partnership Agreement-Registration Rights."
 The sale of these units in the public or private markets could have an adverse impact on the price of the common units or on any trading market that may develop.